yml/nano-llm-chat/README.md

 This project is an adaptation of the [pydantic-ai chat example](https://ai.pydantic.dev/examples/chat-app/#running-the-example) where I replaced pydantic-ai with mirascope and fastAPI with Nanodjango.

+`uv` is the package manager and the main dependencies for this project are uv, nanodjango, mirascope.

 ## Start the app